cygni/cts2023-turn-cygnicator/README.md

 ![alt text](img/drag_drop.png "moving UF2 to mass-storage")

 ## Building for the Simulator
 By default, running build.sh builds for the Pico hardware.
-Included in the workshop repo is a basic simulator that can be used for testing, instead of flashing directly to the real hardware.
+Included in the workshop repo is a basic simulator that can be used for testing instead of flashing directly to the real hardware.
 To enable building for the simulator, open CMakeLists.txt in the firmware folder.
 At the top, it has these include's.
 ```bash
 include(${CMAKE_CURRENT_SOURCE_DIR}/pico_sdk_import.cmake)